Skip to main content

 Professor David Sadler

-David Sadler was appointed to UWA as the Deputy Vice Chancellor Education in October 2017.
-He was previously the Deputy Vice-Chancellor (Students and Education) at the University of Tasmania from early 2011 and led many initiatives around infrastructure for education, student experience, curriculum renewal and especially the educational attainment agenda, leading the Children’s University, Tasmania, which is now also operating in Western Australia.
+David Sadler was appointed to the University of Notre Dame Australia (UNDA) as the Deputy Vice Chancellor Academic in April 2024.
+Previously, David was Deputy Vice-Chancellor (Education) at the University of Western Australia (UWA) from 2017-2024 and Deputy Vice-Chancellor (Students and Education) at the University of Tasmania (UTAS) from 2011 to 2017.
+David has led many initiatives around physical and digital infrastructure for education, student experience, curriculum renewal, sustainability and especially the educational attainment agenda, leading the Children’s Universities in Western Australia and Tasmania which now operates in Western Australia.

-David is a Principal Fellow (PFHEA).
+David is a Principal Fellow of Advance HE (PFHEA).
 He is currently Chair of Universities Australia DVC A Executive and leads UA’s work on academic integrity; teaching recognition and stakeholder relationships with TEQSA.
 David is also Chair of the Australian Awards (Program Awards) for University Teaching.
-David previously served on the Office of Learning and Teaching Strategic Advisory Board.

 David is a life fellow of the RSA and a former Council member of the Australian Institute of Company Directors (AICD).